 The bad news is that the vast majority of them (86 percent) are doing just that!

-- Nearly half (47 percent) of teens who say they never text while driving still admit to texting at red lights or stop signs
+- Nearly half (47 percent) of teen who say they never text while driving still admit to texting at red lights or stop signs.

 - 68 percent of teens say they read or reply to text messages while driving.

 According to David Melton, driving safety expert with Liberty Mutual Insurance and managing director of global safety, "It's critical for teens to understand that any time you use your cell phone behind the wheel, moving or not, your attention is diverted, putting yourself, your passengers and others on the road at risk."